HOW TO USE ETERE STUDIO PLAYER

 StudioPlayer_Add_Item

 REMOVE: To remove an item from the playlist you have to select the item to delete then click on the DELETE button.
-Click then the SAVE button to apply the modification.
+Click on SAVE button to apply your modification.

 StudioPlayer_Remove_Item